Wolox/redux-recompose/README.md

 createMultiTargetAction
 createPollingAction
 ```
-Since state handling is decoupled from its state, we could create some more complex async actions, or even map
-an effect with an action type to create families of actions.
+Since state handling is decoupled from its state, we could create some more complex async actions, or even map an effect with an action type to create families of actions.
 More crazy and useful ideas are welcome too !

 ## Completers [WIP]
 You could use completers to reduce your code size.
+Completers are functions that take
+partial definitions (i.e. descriptors) and help to construct the whole definition.

+Completers in general looks like this:
+- A pattern is being repeated in an element.
+- Identify that pattern and try to apply to every element similar to those who use this pattern, although they apply it or not.
+- Add some exceptions for elements who don't use this pattern.
+- Compress your code size by applying that pattern to all elements but not for exception cases.

+*completeState*: This completer can extend a state description, helping to reduce its code size.
+A common pattern is to have a field associated with its Error and its Loading, so this completer adds `Loading` and `Error` extensions to the state for every field that is not an exception.

-*completeState*: Receives a state description and a list of target exceptions.
+Receives a state description and a list of target exceptions.
   Example:
   ```
   const initialLongState = {